 The Midwest Smart Work Zone Deployment Initiative (MwSWZDI) was initiated in 1999 as a Federal Highway Administration (FHWA) Pooled Fund Study intended to coordinate and promote research among the participating states related to safety and mobility in highway work zones.
 Led by Pat McCoy at the University of Nebraska, the original four states of Iowa, Kansas, Missouri, and Nebraska were joined by Wisconsin in 2001.
 In 2003, the Nebraska Department of Roads stepped down from its role as lead state, and the Kansas Department of Transportation assumed those responsibilities for the pooled fund administration.
 To best facilitate the transition, a new pooled fund study was initiated with the same title and participants.
 Various circumstances led to another change of lead state in 2004, when that role moved from Kansas to Iowa and the pooled fund was designated the Smart Work Zone Deployment Initiative (SWZDI).
+In 2019, Illinois, Michigan, and Texas joined the SWZDI pooled fund.

 The program is an ongoing cooperative effort between State Departments of Transportation, universities, and industry.
 Commercial products are provided by private vendors for evaluation, although this is not the only focus of contracted projects.
 State DOTs provide funds, prioritize products with respect to the anticipated benefits to their construction and maintenance activities, and cooperate with researchers to identify test sites and conduct the evaluations.
-To date, approximately 85 studies have been completed, consisting of evaluations of various work zone related products, numerous innovative topics researched, and several synthesis studies.
-Completed reports and descriptions of ongoing projects can be obtained at the Iowa State University's Institute for Transportation (InTrans) website (http://www.intrans.iastate.edu/smartwz/index.cfm) link to the Smart Work Zone Deployment Initiative.
+To date, approximately 88 studies have been completed, consisting of evaluations of various work zone related products, numerous innovative topics researched, and several synthesis studies.
+Completed reports and descriptions of ongoing projects can be obtained at the Iowa State University's Institute for Transportation (InTrans) website (www.swzdi.intrans.iastate.edu) link to the Smart Work Zone Deployment Initiative.